MaximDubrovin/meteor-uploadcare/README.md

 }
 ```

-To run local Meteor app with this settings start like this:
+Use the command to run local Meteor app with these settings:

 ```bash
 meteor --config /path/to/settings.json
 ```

-On deploying Meteor app with `settings.json` see notes at <a href="https://github.com/arunoda/meteor-up" target="_blank">Meteor Up</a> tool.
+See notes on deploying Meteor app with `settings.json` at <a href="https://github.com/arunoda/meteor-up" target="_blank">Meteor Up</a> tool.

 ### Add HTTP package

-For using Uploadcare REST API from Meteor server code you'll need to make http requests to Uplodacare servers.

-add <a href="http://docs.meteor.com/#/full/http" target="_blank">HTTP package</a>
+To use Uploadcare REST API within Meteor back-end code, you have to make HTTP requests to Uplodacare infrastructure using <a href="http://docs.meteor.com/#/full/http" target="_blank">HTTP package</a>:

 ```bash
 meteor add http
 ```

-### Store and Delete file server methods
+### Storing and Deleting files

-Client side call to server method:
+Client-side call to your back-end:

 ```javascript
 Meteor.call('storeOnUplodcare', uuid, function(err, res) {});
 Meteor.call('deleteFromUploadcare', uuid, function(err, res) {});
 ```

-Server side method:
+Server-side method:

 ```javascript
 Future = Npm && Npm.require('fibers/future');